Norman Baker: Coalition Government

 At the 2010 general election Baker was again returned as MP for Lewes.
-The Liberal Democrats entered a coalition agreement with the Conservative Party on 11 May 2010, and Baker was appointed Parliamentary Under Secretary of State at the Department for Transport.
+The Liberal Democrats entered a coalition agreement with the Conservative Party on 11 May 2010, and Baker was appointed Parliamentary under-secretary of state at the Department for Transport.

 In 2013, Baker was quoted as saying that rail fares were "not that expensive" when compared to fares for rail travel in other countries, and that deals that were available reduced the price significantly.
 This was against fare increases of more than 50% for "the average season ticket" between 2003 and 2013.

 In the October 2013 reshuffle, Baker was appointed to the Home Office as Minister of State, overseeing issues relating to national security, replacing fellow Liberal Democrat Jeremy Browne.
 In this role he repeatedly suggested changes to drug policy, saying that patients should have access to cannabis for cancer pain relief and multiple sclerosis and that all options regarding legal highs were under consideration.
 The Home Office repeatedly rejected progressive suggestions.

 In December 2013, it was reported that Baker had encouraged the Director of Public Prosecutions to reopen or reconsider six cases involving female genital mutilation, as forbidden by the Prohibition of Female Circumcision Act 1985.
-There had been a law on the books since 1985, but there had been no prosecution until February 2014, when it was announced that the first was scheduled soon thereafter.
-It was estimated that, up to that point, 170,000 women had been subject to the assault.
+Although this law had been on the books since 1985, there had been no prosecutions under it until February 2014, when it was announced that the first was scheduled soon thereafter.
+The Daily Telegraph estimated that, up to that point, 170,000 women had been subject to the assault.
 A doctor was the first person charged with an offence contrary to the Female Genital Mutilation Act 2003 in March 2014.

+He was appointed a member of the Privy Council in 2014, giving him the right to the Honorific Title "The Right Honourable" for life.

 Baker resigned from the Home Office on 3 November 2014, citing conflicts with Home Secretary Theresa May.
-Baker described being the only Liberal Democrat in the Home Office as like being "the only hippy at an Iron Maiden concert".
+On the same day, he described being the only Liberal Democrat in the Home Office as like being "a hippy at an Iron Maiden concert".

-He was appointed a member of the Privy Council of the United Kingdom in 2014, giving him the right to the Honorific Title "The Right Honourable" for Life.